fftmp/gdrive_download_dir/Readme.md

 # How it works
 Script emulates browser behavior.
 It downloads list of files in folder (in JSON format), then download each file by file_id.
 To get list of files need to use some magic string - need to investigate, what is it and can this string change or not.
+For downloading big files used idea from [user115202 on stackoverflow](https://stackoverflow.com/a/39225039)

 # Usage example
 ./gdrive_download_dir.py 0B0HtNZkqn9bwM0NCRXRmMTdzY1U